By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 For a while now, probiotics have been gaining in popularity as a way to support gut health.
 I’m a big believer in them, too.
 In addition to improving digestion, probiotics are a great way to help boost mood and immune health and to fight inflammation, the Number One enemy of wellness.

 One way to take advantage of probiotics is with specially formulated nutritional supplements.
-But another—and probably my favorite—is with fermented food (also called probiotic foods).
+But another is with fermented food (also called probiotic foods).

 What Probiotic Foods Are and How They Feed the Gut